Blunde1/iterative_ensemble_smoother/docs/source/kalman_objective.md

 > Evaluation of methods should be done using, preferably a large, test dataset.
 This is the easiest and most robust way to make sure we are evaluating the expectation over $P$.

-The following do not perform such evalutions, but attempts at discussing and motivating methods through knowledge of statistical methodology, in context of point 2, conditioned on the sizes of $p$ and $n$.
+The following do not perform such evaluations, but attempts at discussing and motivating methods through knowledge of statistical methodology, in context of point 2, conditioned on the sizes of $p$ and $n$.
 This involves drawing on knowledge from information criteria, the bias-variance trade-off, and regularization techniques.
 No definite answers on what is the best method is given here.